finbourne/lusid-sdk-java/sdk/docs/ReconciliationsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ReconciliationsApi apiInstance = apiFactory.build(ReconciliationsApi.class);

         ReconciliationsApi apiInstance = ApiFactoryBuilder.build(fileName).build(ReconciliationsApi.class);
         String reconciliationType = "reconciliationType_example"; // String | Optional parameter to specify which type of mappings should be returned.
 Defaults to Transaction if not provided. try {
+            // uncomment the below to set overrides at the request level
+            // ResourceListOfMapping result = apiInstance.listReconciliationMappings(reconciliationType).execute(opts);

             ResourceListOfMapping result = apiInstance.listReconciliationMappings(reconciliationType).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {